JanusGraph/janusgraph/docs/basics/index-performance.md

-This example extends the schema by a `rating` property on `battled` edges and builds a vertex-centric index which indexes `battled` edges in the out-going direction by rating and time in decreasing order.
+This example extends the schema by a `rating` property on `battled` edges and builds a vertex-centric index which indexes `battled` edges in the out-going direction by rating and time in descending order.
 Note, that the order in which the property keys are specified is important because vertex-centric indexes are prefix indexes.
 This means, that `battled` edges are indexed by `rating` *first* and `time` *second*.